donghuazhang98/artfetch/README.md

 # artfetch

 Contributors:
-1. Moling Chen
+• Moling Chen
-2. Yuting Chen
+• Yuting Chen
-3. Weichen Luo
+• Weichen Luo
-4. Donghua Zhang
+• Donghua Zhang

 Overview:
-we are creating a art website that users can post their art work on it, and
+• We are creating a art website that users can post their art work on it, and they also can give comments on the art pieces.
+• Students with art major would use this website to apperciate and show the exhibitions.

+Requirement:
+• Data storage
+• Server-Side